ittner/signal-sticker-tool/README.md

 The results will be the following:

 - The command will recognize all image types relevant for stickers (WebP, JPEG, PNG, GIF ...);
-- If a file called `cover.*` is found, it will be used as the cover for the pack;
+- If a file named `cover.*` is found, it will be used as the cover for the pack;
 - All other image files will be added to the sticker list in strict alphabetical order.
-It is possible, of course, to reorder them by editing the YAML file afterwards: renaming files before init or reordering elements afterwards is just a matter of choice;
+It is possible, of course, to reorder them by editing the YAML file afterwards: renaming files before init or reordering elements afterwards is just a matter of preference;
 - Arguments `--title` (short form: `-T`) and `--author` (short form: `-A`) are optional.
 If not given, placeholder values will be used;
 - No sticker/emoji association will be created by default and you will need to edit the file afterwards to add it.
 However, if option `--read-emojis` (short form: `-E`) is given, command will read emojis from standard input, one per line, and assign them to the image files in alphabetical order.
 Just double-check the results before uploading the pack;
 - By default, command `init` will refuse to run if a `stickers.yaml` is already present in the directory.
 It is possible to override this with argument `--update` (short form: `-u`) and then `init` will update the file with the new information while preserving the existing one (this includes emoji assignments, but **not** the file ordering).